Thanet District Council Data Protection Policy

 Information is given to the Council by lots of different people and sometimes this information is given in confidence.
 The Council must respect the wishes of these people and therefore would need to ask their consent to release this information to you.

-Confidential information can include that given to the Council by doctors, the police, teachers and members of the public.
+Confidential information can include that given to the Council by doctors, social workers, the police, teachers and members of the public.
 The Council can only withhold information according to exemptions in the laws.
 For example, Data Protection Act 2018 states that we do not have to comply with your request where it is decided that complying would mean disclosing information about another individual who can be identified from that information.

 Can other people see your file?

 Other people, including members of your family, cannot see your file without your agreement.
 Likewise, you cannot see information about members of your family without their permission.
 However those with parental responsibility may see the files of those children who are not of an age to have an understanding of their files.
 This is on the understanding that the child has not given information that they expect to be kept confidential.